Maleka Begum

 Maleka Begum (born 1944) is a Bangladeshi feminist, author, academic.

 Biography

-Begum was born in 1944.
-Her father's name is Abdul Aziz and mother is Fahima Begum.
+Begum was born in 1944 to Abdul Aziz and Fahima Begum.

-Maleka Begum completed her secondary education from Nari Shikkha Mandir Girls' High School (Sher-E-Bangla Girls' High School).
-She earned her B.A. and M.A. from University of Dhaka in Bengali literature and Sociology in 1965 and 1966 and in 1968 (Sociology).
+Begum completed her secondary education from Sher-E-Bangla Girls' High School.
+She earned her B.A. and M.A. from University of Dhaka in Bengali literature and Sociology in 1965 and 1966 and in 1968 (sociology).

-Begum teaches at Central Women's University and visiting faculty of Department of Women and Gender Studies at University of Dhaka.
+Begum teaches at Central Women's University and is a visiting faculty of Department of Women and Gender Studies at the University of Dhaka.

 Begum is one of the founding general secretaries of Bangladesh Mahila Parishad.

 Writings

 Maleka Begum has written over 30 books on women and gender issues.
 Some of the books are: